 AANA recognizes the contributions of the following Voices of Vietnam:

 Submission GuidelinesIf you are a CRNA who served in the Vietnam War and would like to submit your experiences for this section, below are some questions to get you thinking.
-You are not required to answer these questions, you may construct your own narrative based on your own experiences.
+You are not required to answer these questions; you may construct your own narrative based on your personal experiences.